 Marrying DAM with Product Information Management becomes a mandatory exercise for organizations so that a centralized repository can serve the Product Information along with associated digital assets.
 Can we think of an e-commerce portal, like Amazon, without any Product related images?
-Hard isn’t it?
-This is where IBM InfoSphere MDM Collaborative Edition, a market leader in Product Information Management space, offers a solution that should meet most of the DAM and PIM needs.
+Hard, isn’t it?
+This is where IBM InfoSphere MDM Collaborative Edition, a market leader in the Product Information Management space, offers a solution that should meet most of the DAM and PIM needs

 DAM and PIM